Noise Stability Optimization for Finding Flat Minima: A Hessian-based Regularization Approach: Regularization Effect of Hessian Trace in Over-Parameterized Matrix Sensing

-Therefore, equation \eqref{eq_taylor_sam} primarily depends on the second-order Hessian term.
-We formalize this and state the proof below for completeness. \begin{proposition} In the setting of Example \ref{ex_reg}, for any $W$ that satisfies $\hat L(W) = 0$, the following must hold with high probability:
+By prior results \citep{recht2010guaranteed}, among all $X = WW^{\top}$ such that $\hat{L}(W) = 0$, $X^{\star}$ has the lowest nuclear norm.
+Thus, the regularization placed on $\hat L(W)$ is similar to nuclear norm regularization after interpolating the training dataset.
+We formalize this discussion and state the result below. \begin{proposition} In the setting above, for any $W$ that satisfies $\hat L(W) = 0$, the following must hold with high probability:

 \end{proposition}